 On average a rental car in Puerto Rico costs $14 per day.

-Economy (Volkswagen Polo or similar) is the most frequently booked rental car type in Puerto Rico.
+Mini (Class Mini Car or similar) is the most frequently booked rental car type in Puerto Rico.

 Car rental companies that offer shuttle or pick-up services from Gran Canaria airport to off-airport locations include Sixt, Goldcar Rental SP, Avis, Budget, Hertz, Ace, Top Car Canary, Dollar, Europcar, and Rhodium.